chhavii17/YOLOv8-Weed-Detection/README.md

 -   Python 3.8 or later
 -   Access to Google Colab or a local machine with a GPU (recommended for training).
--   The source dataset downloaded from the Mendeley link above.
+-   The source dataset was downloaded from the Mendeley link (https://data.mendeley.com/datasets/4gkcyxjyss/1).

 ### 2. Installation